 BACHELOR OF EDUCATION

 A BEd is an honours degree in education.
 Course contents vary, but all BEd graduates in England and Wales attain QTS in addition to their degree, and in Scotland and Northern Ireland a teaching qualification.
 The course generally takes three or four years full-time or four to six years part-time.
 If you have undergraduate credits from previous study you may be able to complete it in two years.The course is tailored to primary or secondary levels.

-- An honours degree at level 6 in education studies where the core content includes a focus on early years, early childhood studies, childcare or playwork with an element of assessed performance in an early years setting.
+- An honours degree at Level 6 in education studies where the core content includes a focus on early years, early childhood studies, childcare or playwork with an element of assessed performance in an early years setting.